Stage III Lung Cancer

 • Have a type of cancer cell that responds well to certain treatments

-Any serious illness can bring worry, uncertainty, and other challenges to you and to your loved ones.
+Any serious illness can bring worry, uncertainty, and other challenges to you and your loved ones.
 Try to:

 Ease other symptoms.
 Weight loss is common when you have cancer.
 Eat well to help keep up your strength and to prevent infections.
 For constant coughs, you might find relief with:

 Pulmonary rehab may also improve your symptoms and quality of life.
-It may help you breathe easier and to stay more active.
+It may help you breathe easier and stay more active.

 Quit smoking.
 It’s never too late to stop.
 People who give up smoking before their cancer treatments tend to respond better.
 If it’s hard for you to quit, a smoking cessation program may help.